knowitall/openie/README.md

 To see an example of Open IE being used, please visit http://openie.cs.washington.edu/.

+## Citing Open IE 4

+Open IE 4 is a combination of SRLIE and Relnoun.
+The closest papers for these two are:

+1. Janara Christensen, Mausam, Stephen Soderland, Oren Etzioni.
+"An Analysis of Open Information Extraction based on Semantic Role Labeling".
+International Conference on Knowledge Capture (KCAP).
+Banff, Alberta, Canada.
+June 2011.
+2. Harinder Pal, Mausam.
+"Demonyms and Compound Relational Nouns in Nominal Open IE".
+Workshop on Automated Knowledge Base Construction (AKBC) at NAACL.
+San Diego, CA, USA.
+June 2016.

+A survey paper summarizing about ten years of progress in Open IE:
+3. Mausam.
+"Open Information Extraction Systems and Downstream Applications".
+Invited Paper for Early Career Spotlight Track.
+International Joint Conference on Artificial Intelligence (IJCAI).
+New York, NY.
+July 2016.

 ## Notifications

 * [01/15/2016] The version 4.2.0 is released ([release notes](https://github.com/knowitall/openie/blob/master/release/release_notes.md)).